-Thirty years later, a secret society of the city’s merchants known as the Mistick Krewe of Comus organized a Mardi Gras parade with moving floats and a marching band.
-The group chose the official Mardi Gras colors: green to represent faith, gold for power and purple for justice.
+Thirty years later, a secret society of the city’s merchants called the Mistick Krewe of Comus, organized a Mardi Gras parade with moving floats and a marching band.
+The group chose the official Mardi Gras colors: green to represent faith; gold for power; purple for justice.

 Other places around the world that have unique pre-Lenten celebrations on the day of Fat Tuesday include the United Kingdom.

-In England, pancakes are the traditional food of their version of Fat Tuesday, which is known as “Shrove Tuesday.”
+In England, pancakes are the traditional food of their version of Fat Tuesday, called “Shrove Tuesday.”
 Pancake ingredients use eggs and fat, two food items that were prohibited for consumption during the Lent period.
-The word “shrove” is an archaic English term that means “confessed” as priestly confession rites are observed ahead of Lent.
+The word “shrove” is an archaic English term, meaning “confessed,” as priestly confession rites are observed ahead of Lent.

 Soccer games and outdoor races are also a part of the day’s celebration in the U.K.

-Many Catholic countries observe pre-Lenten rituals, including Brazil, where they have a weeklong Carnival that incorporates the European tradition of wearing masks and includes dancing as well as other African and Latin American traditions.
-In Germany, the Karneval festival - also known as Fastnacht or Fasching, is similar to Mardi Gras, but includes the tradition of allowing women to cut men’s neckties.
+Many Catholic countries observe pre-Lenten rituals, including Brazil, where they have a weeklong Carnival that incorporates the European tradition of wearing masks, with dancing and other African and Latin American traditions.
+In Germany, the Karneval festival, also known as Fastnacht or Fasching is similar to Mardi Gras, with the added tradition of allowing women to cut men’s neckties.

-Children in Denmark dress up in costumes on the Monday or Sunday prior to Ash Wednesday and - similar to Halloween - gather candy.
+Children in Denmark dress up in costumes on the Monday or Sunday prior to Ash Wednesday as—similar to Halloween—they gather candy.

 Editor's Note: This article was first published by Bayside Patch on March 8, 2011.